-Deep-frying a steak can be a culinary innovation, a method of last resort, or a bad idea.
-While normally you only hear about deep-frying a chicken-fried steak, it can also be used for a dry-rub seasoned steak.
+Depending on the situation, deep-frying a steak can be a culinary innovation, a method of last resort, or a bad idea.
+While normally you only hear about deep-frying a chicken-fried steak, you can also use the method for a dry-rub seasoned steak.

 Now, if the steak was overcooked, that would be one thing.
-But it wasn't—at least, no one said anything about it being overcooked.
+But it wasn't—at least, it didn't seem the case.
 Instead, they simply dismissed the very idea of it, as if no one in their right mind would ever do such a thing.

 Deep-frying is a form of dry-heat cooking, just like grilling and broiling.
 And dry-heat is indeed the appropriate technique for preparing a tender cut of beef like a rib-eye steak.
 Deep-frying cooks hot and fast, creating a flavorful brown crust on the exterior of the meat.
 As long as you don't leave the steak in the hot fat for too long, it'll come out juicy and medium rare.

-If you are breading or coating a steak in the batter for chicken fried steak or country fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical way you would cook it.
-This is not shocking to anyone.
+If you are breading or coating a steak in a batter for chicken-fried steak or country-fried steak, deep-frying or frying it in a deep skillet with plenty of oil is the typical preparation.

 You will want your steak to be as dry as possible before you put it into the hot oil.
-Any dampness can create spatter.
+Any dampness can cause the oil to splatter.
 You should wear gloves and even consider wearing eye protection.
 It is wise to have a fire extinguisher handy any time you are working with a deep fryer, especially a turkey deep fryer.

 Use a rack or basket to lower your seasoned steak into the hot oil.
 You will need to do so slowly for a large piece of steak.
-How long you will cook the steak will depend on its thickness and how done you wish it to be.
+How long you will cook the steak will depend on its thickness and your desired doneness.
 A 1/2-inch steak will cook in one to two minutes (medium rare to medium).
 A 1-inch steak will cook in three to four minutes.
 A thick 1 1/2-inch steak will need five to six minutes.